department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: Disabled Veterans Life Insurance (S-DVI) | Veterans Affairs
-title: Service-Disabled Veterans Life Insurance (S-DVI)
+heading: Service-Disabled Veterans Life Insurance (S-DVI)
 display_title: Service-Disabled Veterans (S-DVI)
+description: You may be able to get disabled veterans coverage under Service-Disabled Veterans Insurance (S-DVI) if you have a disability that we’ve concluded was caused—or made worse—by your active service.
+Find out how to apply for these benefits online or by mail.
+keywords: service disabled veterans life insurance, disabled veterans life insurance. disabled veterans
 concurrence:
 order: 5
 relatedlinks: